Q. Can I get a complete evaluation of my property and a consultation?

 Q. Do I need to prune shrubs and trees?

-A. Pruning is the same.
-Pruning allows trees to grow more evenly, without dangerous low branches or crossing branches that may damage the overall health of the tree.
+A. Pruning allows trees to grow more evenly, without dangerous low branches or crossing branches that may damage the overall health of the tree.
 Shrubs need to be pruned on a regular basis to keep them from overgrowing.
 Pruned shrubs will grow more vigorously because the damaged parts are always being removed, allowing more sunlight to reach to inner part of the plant.
 Pruning will also reduce the risk of disease by removing dead material.
 CM’s offers bed maintenance and pruning programs for every landscape.

 Q. When choosing a landscape cover, what is the difference between rock and mulch?